phillmac/media-srv/README.md

 Press ^B then and type `:kill-session` to quit monitoring the output

 # Caveats:
- - Most players expect icecast streams to be audio only, and will fail to detect the codecs properly.
+ - Most players expect icecast streams to be audio only, and will fail to detect the codecs for video streams properly.
 Workarrounds:
    - pipe output from wget to vlc e.g. `wget http://icecasturl:8000/stream -qO - | vlc -`